Grassy Mountain Gold Project

 CONSOLIDATED PERMIT APPLICATION – STATE LEVEL

-These high priority targets include:
+These targets include:

 • North Spur is located 500 ft. north of Grassy and consists of silicified structures in an area surrounded by low grade gold which was identified in historic shallow drilling.
 None of the drilling in this area penetrated these silicified structures;